nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_dfu/dfu_tools_mcumgr_cli.rst

     STATS_NAME(my_stats, my_stat_counter3)
   STATS_NAME_END(my_stats);

-The :kconfig:option:`CONFIG_MCUMGR_GRP_STAT_MAX_NAME_LEN` Kconfig option sets the maximum length of a section name that can can be accepted as parameter for showing the section data.
+The :kconfig:option:`CONFIG_MCUMGR_GRP_STAT_MAX_NAME_LEN` Kconfig option sets the maximum length of a section name that can be accepted as parameter for showing the section data.
 This may need adjustment for particularly long section names.

 .. note::